KamranAllahYar/jarabeach_booking/README.md

 # Resets the git repo and cleans any server changes
 $ git reset --hard && git clean -df

-# Pulls from the origin main branch
+# Pulls from the origin staging branch
-$ git pull origin main
+$ git pull origin staging

 # installs any new package that may be included
 $ yarn install